spdk/spdk.github.io/development.md

 <a id="gerrithub"></a>
 ## GerritHub Configuration

-You'll log in to GerritHub using your GitHub account.
+Log into GerritHub using your GitHub account credentials.
 Once logged in, in the top right corner click your user name and select 'Settings'.
 You should set up the following: